 - Instead of putting it in the oven, set it on the stove top over Med-High heat and watch carefully.

 If you have NEW cast iron cookware it may have a wax coating that will need to be removed before you use it.

-Next follow steps in the Re-Seasoning section.
+Next follow steps above.
 Your cookware will be beautifully seasoned, and ready to cook on!